 Step 2: Adjust Image Resolution

-When you adjust the image resolution, you are essentially telling the computer how many pixels to use to create the image.
+When you adjust the image resolution, you tell the computer how many pixels to use to create the image.
 The more pixels there are, the higher the resolution and quality of the image.
 However, this also means that the file size will be larger.
 To reduce the file size without compromising quality, you can lower the resolution.

 To do this, open up your image in Preview.
 Go to Tools > Adjust Size.
 A new window will pop up with a variety of options.
-Under Image Dimensions, select Pixels from the drop-down menu next to Resolution.
+Under Image Dimensions, select Pixels from the drop-down menu next to the resolution.

 This will change the units from Inches to Pixels.
 Now you can enter your desired width and height in pixels.
-Keep in mind that reducing both values by half will result in one-fourth of the original file size!
+Remember that reducing both values by half will result in one-fourth of the original file size!

 Step 3: Reduce the Number of Colors

 When it comes to reducing the file size of an image, one effective method is to reduce the number of colors.
-This can be done in a number of ways, but one common approach is to use a tool like Adobe Photoshop to change the image mode from RGB to Indexed Color.
+This can be done in many ways, but one common approach is to use a tool like Adobe Photoshop to change the image mode from RGB to Indexed Color.

-Doing this will typically result in smaller file size, and in some cases can dramatically reduce the size of the file.
+Doing this will typically result in a smaller file size and, in some cases, can dramatically reduce the file size.
 Another thing to keep in mind is that reducing the number of colors will also generally reduce the quality of the image, so it's important to find a balance that works for you.

 Step 4: Remove Unnecessary Information

-When you're trying to reduce image file size on a Mac, one of the best things you can do is remove any unnecessary information.
-This can be anything from extra pixels to unused colors.
+When trying to reduce image file size on a Mac, one of the best things you can do is remove any unnecessary information.
+This can be anything from extra pixels to new colors.

 One way to remove unnecessary information is to crop the image.
 This will remove any pixels that are outside of the main subject area.
-If there are any areas of the image that are blank or unused, you can also use the "trim" function to remove them.
+If any areas of the image are blank or unused, you can also use the "trim" function to remove them.

 How to Reduce Image File Size With Shrink.Media?

 Reducing the file size of images is important for many reasons.
-Large image files can take up a lot of space on a hard drive, they can be slow to load on a website, and they can make email attachments take longer to send.
+Large image files can take up a lot of space on a hard drive, are slow to load on a website, and make email attachments take longer to send.
 There are a few ways to reduce image file size, but one of the easiest is to use Shrink.Media.

-Step 1: To use Shrink.Media, simply go to its website and upload the image that you want to resize.
+Step 1: To use Shrink.media Go to its website and upload the image you want to resize.

-Step 2: Then, do the adjustments as per your requirement in the Photo quality and Photo Dimensions.
+Step 2: Then, make the adjustments per your requirement in the Photo quality and Photo Dimensions.

 Step 3: Click the "Compress" button.
 The site will then process your image and provide you with a download link for the compressed file.

-In this way, you can compress the size of the image with the help of the Shrink.Media tool by Pixelbin.io.
-There are so many other functions or apps provided by Pixelbin.io for removing background, enlarging images, watermark remover, etc. Do try these out in one place to save your time regardless of wasting it on the other apps or websites.
+This way, you can compress the image size with Shrink's help.Media tool by Pixelbin.io.
+There are so many other functions or apps provided by Pixelbin.io for removing background, enlarging images, watermark remover, etc. Try these out in one place to save time, regardless of wasting it on other apps or websites.